Bring Your Rear Cameras for Egocentric 3D Human Pose Estimation: Method

 \subsection{Propagating Initial Heatmap Estimation State}

 The refinement process (Sec.~\ref{sec:heatmap_refinement}) aims to derive refinement offsets by processing view-specific joint queries with multi-view heatmap features.
 However, directly integrating these queries into attention mechanisms can be suboptimal for the offset feature generation, as they only capture the 2D skeletal information specific to each view, while lacking context from the initial heatmap predictions specific to each view.
-Hence, we embed the initial heatmaps and corresponding RGB images into the queries for each view, thereby propagating the initial heatmap estimation state more effectively.
-Firstly, we feed the initially estimated heatmaps $\widehat{\mathbf{H}}_{\text{front\_left}}$ into an MLP projection layer $\mathcal{P}_{\text{HM}}(\cdot)$ to generate the heatmap embeddings $\mathbf{E}_{\text{front\_left}} \in \mathbb{R}^{15 \times 256}$: